 SEND and Inclusion course directory

-Theincludes details of courses available during 2017/18.
+The SEND and Inclusion courses page includes details of courses currently available.
 The courses are mainly for school staff but parents, child care providers, health workers can also book onto these courses if appropriate.

 - SEND and Inclusion Service